-- 1. Only tuition fees may be charged for enrolling as a student in the programme. - 2.
-In order to be able to follow the programme, it is necessary to purchase certain instructional (support) materials.
-The cost thereof, to be borne by the student, are expected to amount to approximately € 250,- per academic year.
+1. Only tuition fees may be charged for enrolling as a student in the program.

+- In order to be able to follow the program, it is necessary to purchase certain instructional (support) materials.
+The cost thereof, to be borne by the student, are expected to amount to approximately €1000 per academic year.
 This concerns the following instructional (support) materials:

+- a. textbooks;

+- b. readers;

+- c. law collections;

+- d. non-legal dictionary;